lidofinance/lido-circ-supply/README.md

 /**
  * Since we get updates only for new blocks while the server is running,
- * we also look at RevokeVesting events to make sure that programs will be
+ * we also look at RevokeVesting events to make sure that vestings will be
  * updated in the case of a vesting revoke
  */